 Choose Your Target Audience

-Bear in mind that third-party data will soon be phased out, so it’s a good idea to focus on gathering first-party data and buying second-party data from reliable sources, such as Amazon DSP.
+The target audience depends directly on your campaign goals.
+Now that third-party cookies are being phased out, it’s essential to collect first-party data from your customers and buy second-party data from reliable sources, such as Amazon DSP.

 Mapping the customer journey is also a good way to identify your target audience, especially when you think about segmentation.
 A customer who is new to your brand will need more nurturing and a different journey than someone who’s already familiar with your products.